-Our availability calendar shows all available dates and can redirect you to Qatar Airways’ booking site.
+Our availability calendar shows all available dates at the lowest fare and can redirect you to Qatar Airways’ booking site.

 Qatar Airways undoubtedly offers one of the best business class products, if not even the best.
 Especially the new Qsuite is almost on a first class level, but sadly not yet installed in every plane.
 A short while ago, however, Qatar Airways published a very negative update to their business class conditions: Lounge access is no longer included in their cheapest business class fare.

 This deal expires on February 27, 2022.
 Your trip needs to be at least 4 days long and has to be booked at least 120 days before departure.

 Google Flights will show you all available dates, as does our calendar above.
 Once you’ve found the dates that suit you best, simply book on Qatar Airways’ website, as it is the easiest way to get a refund if you need to cancel.